ruesga-99/project_aurelion/README.md

-# project_aurelion
+# Project Aurelion
-This repository contains a challenge developed as part of the IBM and Guayerd Artificial Intelligence Fundamentals Course.
+This repository contains a challenge project developed as part of the IBM and Guayerd Artificial Intelligence Fundamentals Course.